Updated: Jun 12, 2022

 For China, my flight, transportation, lodging, and lunches were all covered by the program.
 They even graciously offered to book my flight for the date of my choice.
-I paid my own way for Zambia and all expenses.
+I paid my own way to Zambia and all the expenses.
 It was quite expensive and definitely a commitment.
-However, I simply paid the company and they set everything up for me.
+However, I simply paid the company, and they set everything up for me.

 How did you find the program or opportunity to teach abroad?

 I found both through a mutual friend.
-They are a special organization called Leadership Development International and run international schools across China.
-Many programs for teaching in China exist though and my strongest suggestion is reaching out to someone you know (like me!) who has taught abroad in China to find out about the legitimacy of the program.
-The program I worked with in Zambia was through Family Legacy which actually runs a schools throughout Lusaka and is a non-profit here in the United States.
-They do amazing work with orphans in Zambia!
+First was a special organization called Leadership Development International that runs international schools across China.
+Many programs for teaching in China exist, though, and my strongest suggestion is reaching out to someone you know (like me!) who has taught abroad in China to find out about the legitimacy of the program.
+The program I worked with in Zambia was through Family Legacy, which actually runs schools throughout Lusaka and is a non-profit here in the United States.
+They do fantastic work with orphans in Zambia!

 Were you able to spend time traveling and exploring the country while teaching?
 Where did you go?
 What did you do?

-What were interactions with students like? (did you work with adults, kids, large groups, small groups, tutoring, large language barrier?)
+What were interactions with students like? (did you work with adults, kids, large groups, small groups, tutoring, and a significant language barrier?)